 A Rough Guide To Wolverhampton Wanderers

-Since my first visit to Molineux 40 years ago the ground has been completely rebuilt and not one stand remains from that evening in January 1979.
+Since my first visit to Molineux over 40 years ago the ground has been completely rebuilt and not one stand remains from that evening in January 1979.

 The Away Section

-Saints have taken and sold out virtuallythe full allocation of 3,000, this is in the lower tier of the Steve Bull Stand and is perhaps the worst view in the stadium, being a pitch level shallow seating deck that sits a fair distance back from the pitch.
+The away section is in the lower tier of the Steve Bull Stand and is perhaps the worst view in the stadium, being a pitch level shallow seating deck that sits a fair distance back from the pitch.

 It is without a doubt the worst view in the Premier League and due to it being a away section spanning the whole length of the pitch it is difficult to get any sort of atmosphere and support going for the team, probably something Wolves thought about when they positioned away fans here.